codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

 [You can help us and create one!](https://github.com/codeoverflow-org/nodecg-io/blob/master/docs/docs/contribute.md)
 ```

-Do not remove the marker in the first line until the bundle is implemented and don't forget to add this file to `mkdocs.yml`.
+Do not remove the marker in the first line until there is a sample bundle, and it is documented there.
+Don't forget to add this file to `mkdocs.yml`.